-When you do not require your cellular or network in your iPhone then enable Airplane Mode to increase battery life.
+When you do not require your cellular or network in your iPhone, enable Airplane Mode to increase battery life.
 It saves your battery a lot.
 Go to Settings> Airplane Mode.

-Suppose if you are going through remote areas or where there is no network coverage, use Airplane Mode as it disconnects all type of networks and saves a battery.
+Suppose if you are going through remote areas or with no network coverage, use Airplane Mode as it disconnects all types of networks and saves a battery.

-We have noticed that doing it only drops the battery level to 3-4% in one complete day.
+We have noticed that it only drops the battery level to 3-4% in one full day.

 12. View Battery Usage information

-Battery Usage information helps you to manage your application to see which application is consuming maximum battery and you can easily manage to keep them off when not required by turn off that application.
+Battery Usage information helps you manage your application to see which is consuming maximum battery.
+You can easily keep them off when not required by turning off that application.
 Go to Settings> Battery.

-Here you will see Battery usage data for the last 24 hours and for the last 7 days.
+Here you will see Battery usage data for the last 24 hours and the last seven days.